Kanco0/messy-contact-list/README.md

 I focused on making the data usable instead of trying to “guess” or fix broken information.
 I standardized phone numbers into one clear format, cleaned names so they looked consistent, checked that emails followed a valid structure, and removed duplicate entries.
 Records that could not be trusted were filtered out rather than forced to fit.

 The Result:
+After cleaning and validating the records, only contacts with complete and usable information were kept.
 The dataset was reduced from about 1,000 rows to 31 reliable contacts.
-While the final dataset is much smaller, every remaining record is clean, consistent, and ready for real use.
-This project prioritizes data quality over quantity and reflects real-world data cleaning decisions. ok first thing after using <code>print(df)</code>
+While much smaller, every remaining entry is accurate, consistent, and ready for real-world use.
+This project prioritizes data quality over quantity and reflects realistic data cleaning decisions.
-is to clean numbers to the same identical number format using regex. it deletes everything that isn’t a number, such as spaces or symbols, and then creates a new column which is named <code>Clean_Phone</code>. it has the correct unified format and only numbers that are 10 or 11 characters long. checking the <code>Clean_Phone</code> column is important because it’s cleaned, unified, and has no spaces or symbols. this will be good for sending texts or contacting in the future.

 📁 Repository contains:
 raw_data/ → Original CSV files